Injury in a Train Station Compensation Claims

-Do I have a claim for an injury in a train station?
+Do I have an injury claim?

-How do I prove negligence?
+How do I prove the rail operator was negligent?

 Often, train station operators will deny liability on the basis that the hazard had not been in place long enough for them to identify and remove it before any accident occurred.